joelenelatief/dollarVoteSample/README.md

 # dollarVoteSample
 DollarVote: Ethical Commerce Browser Extension

-Empowering consumers with information about the political impact of their everyday purchasing decisions
+Empowering consumers with information about the political impact of their everyday purchasing decisions.

+Backend: Python
+Frontend: React.js